pgarasz/mxd_export/README.md

 ### MIXED CONFIG

-If you chose to load your config from a text file, you are still allowed to add more parameters through CLI that will overwrite those inside the file.
-This way allows you to have template config in file and change some parameters on the fly.
+If you chose to load your config from a text file, you are still allowed to add more parameters through CLI that will overwrite those inside the config file.
+This way allows you to have template config in the file and change some parameters on the fly.
 Here are some examples:

     mxd_export.py --config config\template_jpg.conf -o D:\new_jpgs
     mxd_export.py --config config\template_jpg.conf -o D:\selected_jpgs -p N33102*